bots-garden/simplism/docs/deploy-service-to-k8s.md

 > prerequisites:
 > - create a Simplism service: read [create-and-serve-wasm-plug-in.md](create-and-serve-wasm-plug-in.md)
 > - dockerize your application: read [dockerize-a-simplism-service.md](dockerize-a-simplism-service.md)
+> remark: the tests have been done on https://civo.com

 ## Install kubectl